$JPM

 The Banking Trick No One Is Explaining (This Changes Everything)

-Ale's World of StocksBUILDING24 days ago
+Ale's World of StocksBUILDING2 months ago

 "JPMorgan beat top- and bottom-line expectations with profits jumping ~13% and revenue up ~10%, driven by a ~9% increase in net interest income and strong loan growth, which signals banks are benefiting from the higher-rate environment today."